contentful/contentful-migration/README.md

 Sometimes you need to migrate content from one field to another.
 This is a script which migrates all values from one field to another field, using a specific mapping function if it's provided.
+It'll do this for each entry of a specific Content Type in a Space, going through it slice by slice.

 Currently this supports mapping from Text to Symbol.
 But it would be very simple to convert e.g. numbers to symbols